Mth-Ryan/go-yaml-cfg/README.md

 ```

 ## Limitations
+* The env replacement don't work with maps whatsoever, so you are limited to structs, slices and arrays for that.
 * All the fields must be public, this is a limitation of go's reflection lib, there is no way to change this.
 * The lib requires go >= 1.18